Introduction to the rpact Package

 User Concept – R generics

-In general, everything runs with the R standard functions which are always present in R: so-called R generics.
+In general, everything runs with the R standard functions which are always present in R: R generics.

 • Visualize: